 First, counseling and therapy may help a couple identify issues, discuss and move beyond them.
 It makes it easier to talk with an objective third party in the room.
 Another possibility, if your problems are not too serious, is to get coaching from a professional relationship coach.

 But there are many steps a couple can take to solve their problems, and to deal with a sex-starved-marriage.
 The most important step may be sitting down to talk about their sex life.
 Each spouse would reveal their feelings and their hopes for change.
 Then the spouses can begin to dialogue in a non-judgmental way about barriers that may stopping them.
 No blaming and no criticizing allowed.
 Just heart-to-heart talking and listening, where the spouses work toward a greater understanding -- a blame-free, dynamic understanding.

 Basically, it's important to find the underlying problem(s), address it and take steps to solve it.
 If there has been an affair, which was never fully disclosed, discussed and healed, there will be trouble in the bedroom, perhaps for years to come.

-If there is a lack of trust in the relationship, the sex life will be a struggle.
+If there is a lack of trust in the relationship, the sex life will be a struggle, resulting in a sex-starved marriage.
 If one partner feels as if she/he has been taken advantage of, they are going to cross their arms and go into self-protection mode, losing interest in sex.